coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 ## Key principles

-In the "Carpentries" approach to teaching, emphasis is put on:
+The "Carpentries" approach to teaching is based on:

 - Applying research-based teaching principles, especially as they apply to the Carpentries audience.
 - Understanding the importance of a respectful and inclusive classroom environment.

-Before going into details, let's summarize the Carpentries teaching principles:
+### Carpentries teaching principles

-- Learners need to practice what they are learning in real time and get feedback on what they are doing.
+- Learners need to practice what they are learning in real time and get **feedback** on what they are doing.
 That is why the teaching approach relies on **live coding**.
 - Learners best learn in a respectful classroom environment, so the Carpentries use a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
 - Learners are encouraged to help each other during workshops as this improves their confidence and reinforces concepts taught.
-- Carpentry instructors try to have learners do something that they think is useful in their daily work within 15 minutes of starting each lesson.
+- Carpentry instructors try to have learners do something that they think is useful in their daily work within **15 minutes of starting each lesson**.

 ![What to Teach](https://carpentries.github.io/instructor-training/fig/what-to-teach.png)

-And now let's formalize the Carpentries teaching approach.
+In CodeRefinery, we follow The Carpentries teaching principles but in addition to **live coding** we often use **group discussions** to put in context the concepts we are teaching.

+Applying these teaching principles are not sufficient and in addition we need to b able to check the effectivness of our methods.

 ---

 ## On the importance of feedback

 Feedback is an essential part of effective learning.
+Feedback is bi-directional:
+- To be effective, instructors need feedback on their learners' progress.
+Learners can also check their progress and ask relevant questions to get clarification.
+- Instructors also need feedback on their teaching.
+For instance, this can help them to adapt the pace, add/skip optional exercises and improve their teaching.

-To be effective, instructors need feedback on their learners' progress.
-This feedback comes through what is called *formative assessments* (in contrast to *summative assessment*).
+### Getting feedback on learners' progress

+This feedback comes through what is called *formative assessments* (in contrast ://carpentries.github.io/instructor-training/fig/what-to-teach.png to *summative assessment*).

 > ## Summative Assessment